 The European Medicines Agency has deferred the obligation to submit the results of studies with Mvabea for the prevention of Ebola virus disease in one or more subsets of the paediatric population (see section 4.2 for information on paediatric use).

-This vaccine has been authorised under ‘exceptional circumstances’.
-This means that for scientific reasons it has been impossible to get complete information on this vaccine.
+This medicine has been authorised under ‘exceptional circumstances’.
+This means that for scientific reasons it has been impossible to get complete information on this medicine.
 The European Medicines Agency will review any new information which may become available every year and this SmPC will be updated as necessary.

 5.2 Pharmacokinetic properties